 Financial Management

-What is discounted cash flow technique?
+What is the discounted cash flow technique?

 The discounted cash flow technique is a financial forecasting method that helps businesses determine how much money they will have leftover after investing in a project.